 in Counseling Ministries

-MTSO’s Master of Arts in Counseling Ministries program equips students with broad theological foundations and counseling skills to help troubled individuals, families and communities.
+MTSO’s MA in Counseling Ministries program equips students with broad theological foundations and counseling skills to help troubled individuals, families and communities.

-In earning a MACM degree from MTSO, you will develop knowledge of major theories of counseling and psychotherapy, and learn to integrate psychological and behavioral sciences with wisdom from religious tradition.
+In earning an MA in counseling ministies from MTSO, you will develop knowledge of major theories of counseling and psychotherapy.
+Beyond that, you’ll learn to integrate psychological and behavioral sciences with wisdom from religious tradition.

 Talk with an admissions counselor about MTSO and the MACM degree.
 Email or call 800-333-6876.

 A MACM degree is offered in one of three tracks.

 Provides grounding in the theory and practice of pastoral care while allowing students to choose special areas of study through the use of electives.

 Track II – Addiction Counseling

 60.5 credit hours

 Fulfills the 270 clock hours of chemical dependency-specific education, which is part of the Licensed Chemical Dependency Counselor requirements set by the Ohio Chemical Dependency Professionals Board.
 Post-graduation eligibility for licensure requirements includes related work experience (a master’s degree in a behavioral science may be substituted for 2,000 hours of work experience) and successful completion of the AODA written examination and the case presentation examination.